-Robert Wicks has been appointed as the new vice president of philanthropy at the Gladstone Institutes and CEO of the Gladstone Foundation.
+Robert Wicks has been appointed as the new vice president of philanthropy at Gladstone Institutes and CEO of the Gladstone Foundation.
 A former educator and entrepreneur, Wicks served for over a decade in leadership roles at Stanford University and Dartmouth College.

 Prior to joining Gladstone, Wicks led Dartmouth’s West Coast Advancement Office, where he assembled a team that produced several record-breaking fundraising years.
 He also launched the Dartmouth Founders Project, an innovative pre-IPO philanthropy program that has served as a model for similar initiatives throughout the country.